Lectures on LHC Physics: From the author

 \item[--] ...QCD part.
-Here, we are taking at least one step back and study the theory which describes Higgs production and everything else at the LHC.
-Two core discussions shape this part: first, we derive the DGLAP equation by constructing the splitting kernels.
+Here, I am taking at least one step back and study the theory which describes Higgs production and everything else at the LHC.
+Two core discussions shape this part: first, I derive the DGLAP equation by constructing the splitting kernels.
 This leads us to the parton shower and to the physical interpretation of resumming different logarithms in the QCD perturbation series.
-Second, there are two modern approaches combining parton shower and matrix element descriptions of jet radiation, which we introduce at least on the level of simplified models.
-Throughout the QCD discussion we avoid the more historically interesting deep inelastic scattering process and instead rely on the Drell--Yan process or its inverted $R$ ratio process for motivation and illustration.
+Second, there are two modern approaches combining parton shower and matrix element descriptions of jet radiation, which I introduce at least on the level of simplified models.
+Throughout the QCD discussion I avoid the more historically interesting deep inelastic scattering process and instead rely on the Drell--Yan process or its inverted $R$ ratio process for motivation and illustration.
+Because the first two parts of the lecture notes are really advanced quantum field theory, something is missing: there are...

-\item[--] Finally, there are many aspects of LHC physics we need to take into account simulating LHC events.
-Some of them, like old fashioned and fat jets, helicity amplitudes, or missing transverse energy we cover in the third part.
+\item[--] ...many aspects of LHC physics we need to take into account once we look at experimental LHC results.
+Some of them, like old fashioned jets and fat jets, helicity amplitudes, or missing transverse energy I cover in the third part.
 This part will expand in the online version over the coming years while I will keep these lecture notes up to date with actual discussions of LHC data. \end{itemize}

+At the end there follows a brief sketch of how to compute a cross section from a Lagrangian and without using Feynman rules.
+This is of course not what we do, but the brief writeup has proven useful many times.

-What is almost entirely missing in this review is an introduction to searches for new physics completing the Standard Model of particle physics beyond the weak scale.
+What is almost entirely missing is an introduction to searches for new physics completing the Standard Model of particle physics beyond the weak scale.
 Covering this topic appropriately would at least double the length of these notes.
-For the structure of such models and their signatures I instead refer to our review article Ref.\cite{bsm_review} and in particular to its second chapter.
+For the structure of such models and their signatures I instead refer to our review article~\cite{bsm_review} and in particular to its second chapter.

 Last, but not least, the literature listed at the end of each part is not meant to cite original or relevant research papers.
 Instead, I collected a set of review papers or advanced lecture notes supplementing these lecture notes in different directions.
 Going through some of these mostly introductory papers will be instructive and fun once the basics have been covered by these lecture notes.